 Even though evaporated milk can be used in many of the same recipes, it won’t give you the same creamy sweetness that comes from the added sugar.
-And if you use it for making fudge, you have to cook the mixture longer to let the water content evaporates enough.
+If you use it for making fudge, you have to cook the mixture longer to let the water content evaporate enough.
 And you have to add more sugar so that your fudge will set nicely.

 Pumpkin fudge ingredients

 So the ingredients to make this delicious pumpkin fudge are pumpkin puree, sweetened condensed milk, white chocolate chips, salted butter, and pumpkin spice.

 You can add an extra item, which is nuts, to put on top of the fudge.
 This will give crunchiness that goes so well with the creamy fudge underneath it.

 If you decide to add nuts, you can use any nuts you like.
 Pecans, almonds, Brazil nuts, hazelnuts, pistachios, or cashew nuts are good choices.
 Feel free to opt in or opt out of the nuts.

 As for pumpkin puree, you can use the canned one or make your own pumpkin puree yourself.
 The latter is ideal when pumpkin is in the season.
 And it is easy anyway to make the puree.
 You steam the pumpkin, mash it, and sieve it.

 Also, this easy fudge recipe is the perfect way to use any leftover pumpkin or pumpkin puree.